 The holder of the qualifying floating charge (this is normally, though not always, a bank) can appoint an administrative receiver if the company breaches the terms of the security agreement.
 The security document normally provides that they can only do so where the company has substantially breached the terms of the document, rather than for small administrative errors.

-What does an Administrative Receiver do?
+What does a Receiver do?

 The administrative receiver’s job is to realise the assets of the company in order to prevent/ limit the banks’ exposure to a loss on its loan.